Pvisilias/promptdc/README.md

 > PromptDC is an AI prompt & writing assistant with two modes.
 Writing mode works like Grammarly in every text box — fixing grammar, tone, emails, and social posts — while Coding mode is a platform-aware prompt rewriter that turns vague requests into implementation-ready instructions for AI code generation.
 It runs inside any text box on the web (Gmail, LinkedIn, X, Google Docs, ChatGPT, Claude, and coding tools), so there's no copy-pasting into a separate app.

 ## Pricing
-- **Lifetime access — $69, one-time.** Permanent access to all features with unlimited prompt and writing rewrites using your own OpenAI API key.
+- **Lifetime access from $69 (one-time).** Limited launch spots at $69 — the price rises as spots fill.
+Unlimited prompt and writing rewrites, forever, using your own OpenAI API key.
 - Monthly plans are also available.
 See https://promptdc.com/pricing

 ## LLM resources